applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/pairwise-alignment.md

 ### A note on computing $F$ and $T$ <link src="QRabtd"/>

 Some applications of global alignment use both the alignment score and the aligned sequences, and some only use one or the other.
 As a result, some applications optimize this process by only keeping track of the information they need.
 For example, if you're working on a database search algorithm, you might only care about the score of the alignment.
 In this case you might not need to keep track of $T$, and could reduce the amount of memory that your software requires by not keeping track of it.
-Since we're generally defining this algorithm right now, we'll keep track of all of the information we need to get the aligned sequences and the corresponding score for the alignment.

 ## Global versus local alignment <link src='c80f21'/>

-The alignment we just constructed is a *global alignment*, meaning we align both sequences from the beginning through the end.
-This has some important specific applications: for example, if we have two full-length protein sequences, and we have a crystal structure for one of them, we may want to have a direct mapping between all positions in both sequences.
+The alignment we just constructed is a *global alignment*, meaning we align both sequences from their beginning through their end.
+This has some important specific applications: for example, if we have two full-length protein sequences, and we have a crystal structure for one of them, we can use global alignment to give us a direct mapping between all positions in both sequences.

 This is in contrast to local alignment, where we have a pair of sequences that we suspect may partially overlap each other, and we want to know what the best possible alignment of all or part of one sequence is with all or part of the other sequences.
 Perhaps the most widely used application of this is in sequence database searching (e.g., [the BLAST web server](http://blast.ncbi.nlm.nih.gov/Blast.cgi)), where we have a query sequence and we want to find the closest match (or matches) in a reference database containing many different gene sequences.
 In this case, the whole reference database could be represented as a single sequence, as we could perform a local alignment against it to find the region that contains the highest scoring match.

+Global and local alignment are both used for different applications.
+We'll next look at an algorithm for computing local alignments.
+You'll see that this is very similar to Needleman-Wunsch alignment.

 ## Smith-Waterman local sequence alignment <link src='c9656e'/>

-**PICK UP HERE** The formatting code needs to be cleaned up - should have a format_traceback to encode the ints as the corresponding arrows.
-The padding is also messed up in both F and T, so the tracing back by hand currently wouldn't work.
+**PICK UP HERE**

 The Smith-Waterman algorithm is used for performing pairwise local alignment.
 It is nearly identical to Needleman-Wunsch, with three small important differences.